andrewt3000/web_development/README.md

 ### Version control workflow
 Version control work flow is a function of the size and organization of your team as well as the stage of your project.

-This is a reasonable work flow with multiple developers and an architects where the project is live.
+As an example, this is a reasonable work flow with multiple developers and an architects where the project is live.
 - Devs work on feature branches.
 - When the feature is complete, devs do a PR ([pull requests](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests)) to merge their branch to a test branch.
-- Architect approves and tests the PR.
+- Architect approves the PR, inspects and tests the code.
-- Architect pushes from test to master which automatically deploys to production through continous deployment process.
+- Architect pushes from test branch to main/master branch which automatically deploys to production through continous deployment process.

-This can get more complicated, for instance, if you have testing team.

 ### App Versioning
 Preferred: [semantic verisioning](https://semver.org/)